fabrice-ducos/tclbuild/README.md

 *Properly used, they can provide a safe environment with a server-side Java security manager, and Safe Tcl running on the JVM for the controlled execution of untrusted scripts (with smooth communication between Java and Tcl layers)*

-This is a work in progress and still experimental.
+This is a work in progress and still experimental (contributors are welcome).
 It should work on any Unix-like system (Linux, BSD, OSX) with a Java Development Kit installed.
 Windows native is not supported for the moment, but a workaround is to use Cygwin or a Linux image on Windows (on Windows 10+).